ArcticZeroo/frozor-commands/README.md

 Example return value for required with type `String` and name `text`: `<String text>`

 #### parseArgs
-Returns an object based on parsed arguments in an array.
+Takes an array of strings as its input, and returns an object based on parsed arguments in an array.

+If you only have a string/message text and want to parse it, the following can be used to get a message's args: `msg.text.split(' ').filter((m)=> m.trim() !== '');`.
+This prevents users from accidentally entering blank spaces as arguments, for instance on mobile.

 Properties can be represented in a few ways
 * key=value